Board of Directors

 -

-Amanda Hofer, Board Chair
+Amanda Hofer, President

 -

-Casey Terry, Board Co-Chair
+Casey Terry, Vice President

-Casey Terry is a local e-commerce & web development professional, and a former staff member at the Fort Collins Food Co-op.
 Having lived in Fort Collins for most of his life, Casey brings a range of valuable perspectives to the board including that of long-time co-op member owner.
 While at the co-op, he served as Lead for the Bulk and Grocery departments, on the marketing team, and as Front End Manager.
-Casey’s unique ability to share best practices, historical context, and an employee perspective is invaluable on the board.
-He brings passion and empathy to every scenario and works closely with the current co-op staff to ensure there is good communication between the board and leadership.

 -

-Bonnie has been passionate about food systems and agriculture since childhood.
 Her hands-on experience spans organic vegetable farms and community gardens in Wisconsin, Virginia, and abroad.
 She spent several years at USDA navigating market access for farmers interested in school lunch initiatives or federal nutrition assistance programs.
-Before that, she served as a Peace Corps volunteer in Cameroon, partnering with women's community groups.
-Currently pursuing an Impact MBA at Colorado State University, Bonnie is eager to strengthen connections between local farms and communities while supporting Fort Collins' food economy and resilience.

 -